NatWeiss/RapidGame/README.md

 Updates
 -------

+* Jan 10, 2016: Updated to cocos2d-x 3.9.
-* August 17, 2015: Fixes for Visual Studio 2015.
+* Aug 17, 2015: Fixes for Visual Studio 2015.
-* August 11, 2015: On Windows, the path to MSBuild.exe, Lib.exe and VCTargetsPath can be set manually in case they cannot be automatically located.
+* Aug 11, 2015: On Windows, the path to MSBuild.exe, Lib.exe and VCTargetsPath can be set manually in case they cannot be automatically located.
-* August 2, 2015: Upgraded to cocos2d-x 3.7 (cocos2d-js and cocos2d-x have now been merged into just cocos2d-x).
+* Aug 2, 2015: Upgraded to cocos2d-x 3.7 (cocos2d-js and cocos2d-x have now been merged into just cocos2d-x).
-* June 2, 2015: Can now prebuild Android on Windows thanks to [Samuel Ørsnæs](https://github.com/samoersnaes).
+* Jun 2, 2015: Can now prebuild Android on Windows thanks to [Samuel Ørsnæs](https://github.com/samoersnaes).
 * May 4, 2015: Upgraded to cocos2d-x 3.6 / cocos2d-js 3.6.
 * Mar 15, 2015: Fixed another bug related to MSBuild path on Windows (thanks, [Adam Yocum](https://github.com/adamyocum)).
 Fixed the cocos2d-x Android template.
 * Feb 24, 2015: Now has separate cocos2d-x and cocos2d-js templates.
 Fixed a bug on Windows: "Unable to find MSBuild path."